webprogramming260/learn/README.md

   ```
 - Reference the `index.css` from `index.html`
 - When you run `npm run dev` vite will automatically compile the tailwind css and display the result.

+## Font

+I changed the base font for the